sclorg/postgresql-container/latest/root/usr/share/container-scripts/postgresql/README.md

 This container image includes PostgreSQL 9.5 SQL database server for OpenShift and general usage.
 Users can choose between RHEL and CentOS based images.
-The RHEL image is available in the [Red Hat Registry](https://access.redhat.com/containers) as registry.access.redhat.com/rhscl/postgresql-95-rhel7.
+The RHEL image is available in the [Red Hat Container Catalog](https://access.redhat.com/containers/#/registry.access.redhat.com/rhscl/postgresql-95-rhel7) as registry.access.redhat.com/rhscl/postgresql-95-rhel7.
 The CentOS image is then available on [Docker Hub](https://hub.docker.com/r/centos/postgresql-95-centos7/) as centos/postgresql-95-centos7.